aisari/AutofocusSAR/Dataset/Readme.md

 # Citation

-If you find the dataset is useful, please kindly cite our paper and star our package:
+If you find the dataset is useful, please kindly cite our paper and star our pakcage [AutofocusSAR](https://github.com/aisari/AutofocusSAR) on GitHub:

 ```bib
 @article{Liu2021Fast,